Predictably Successful Endodontics

 This is a hands-on course.

-This multimedia course will teach you to feel, fill, and drill accessory canals.
-The course will cover micro CT on a real apex; root canal anatomy; radiographic techniques, including filling accessory canals and dentinal tubules with gutta-percha and the gutta-percha/dentinal wall interface; effective passive sequential serial filling and reaming with envelope of motion to achieve the “look” of cleaning and shaping, including radiographic terminus, working length, maintaining apical patency by finger instruments, calcified, double curve canals, and avoiding ledges using 10 tricks and irrigant system; 10 mechanical and biological objectives; the Schilder warm gutta-percha vertical compaction technique with emphasis on accessory canals and hermetically sealing the portals of exit of the root canal system, including how to down=pack and back pack using the thermal profile and hydraulic pressure of thick sealer; under-extension, over-extension, under-fill, overfill, and coronal versus apical leakage; one=versus multiple-visit endodontics; factor X’s effect on success rate; and how to achieve excellence in endodontics and maintain a profitable income.
-The course will answer questions about sealants, Thermafil, irrigation systems, coronal leakage, factor X, and one-visit endodontics, among other topics.
+This multimedia course will teach you to feel, fill, and thrill accessory canals.
+The course will cover micro CT on a real apex; root canal anatomy; radiographic techniques; filling accessory canals and dentinal tubules with gutta-percha and the gutta-percha/dentinal wall interface; effective passive sequential serial filling and reaming with envelope of motion to achieve the “look”; understand radiographic terminus, working length, maintaining apical patency by finger instruments; slide and slip calcified, double curve canals, and avoiding ledges using 10 tricks and copious irrigant system; 5 mechanical and 5 biological objectives; the Schilder warm gutta-percha vertical compaction technique with emphasis on accessory canals and hermetically sealing the portals of exit of the root canal system; how to downpack and backpack using the thermal profile and hysdrostatic/hydraulic pressure of viscous sealer; underextension, overextension, underfill, overfill, and coronal versus apical leakage; one versus multiple-visit endodontics; factor X affecting success rate; and how to achieve excellence in endodontics and maintain a profitable income.
+The course will answer questions about sealer, Thermafil, irrigation systems, coronal leakage.
+The participants’ cases will be reviewed and critiqued.

-Participants will need two anterior teeth, two premolars, and two molars; high speed handpieces for FG #2, 4 round bur, and taper diamond bur; bur changers; low speed handpieces for Gates-Glidden drills #s 2, 3, and 4; and magnifying loupes.
+Participants will need two anterior teeth, two premolars, and two molars; high speed handpieces for FG #2, 4 round bur, and taper diamond bur; bur changers; low speed handpieces for Gates-Glidden drills #s 2, 3, and 4; and magnifying loupes and light.